rpuspana/Dice-Battle/README.md

  * in the settings list that appears, search for  security.fileuri.strict_origin_policy
  * change  security.fileuri.strict_origin_policy value from true to false
  More info about this https://developer.mozilla.org/en-US/docs/Same-origin_policy_for_file:_URIs

+### Download and start the game
+1. Clone or download the game using the "Clone or Download button"
+2. If downloaded, you will find an archive who's name will contain the words "Dice Battle".
+This archive contains the game.
+3. Extract the archive
+4. Go to the folder extracted from the archive, enter the html folder and open start-game.html in Chrome, Firefox or Internet Explorer.
+   Please see which versions of these browsers the game runs on, [by going to the "Designed for" section.](#designed-for)

+### Game features
+1. Turn-based, 2D, two player browser game
+2. Cross browser compatible
+3. Game feedback on user actions
+4. User experience design
+5. Web page content access restrictions
+6. Game log
+7. Beautiful graphics

+### Technologies used
+1. JavaScript ECMAScript 2015
+2. HTML 5
+3. CSS 3

 ### Game compatibility